Ahkonsu/wpproatoz-gf-extras/Readme.txt

 # Gravity Forms Enhanced Tools

 ## Description
-Gravity Forms Enhanced Tools is a WordPress plugin that extends Gravity Forms with advanced email domain validation, spam filtering, and spam prediction capabilities.
-It allows you to restrict or allow form submissions based on email domains, block spam entries using WordPress’s Disallowed Comment Keys, and predict future spam based on terms and phrases from past spam submissions.
+Gravity Forms Enhanced Tools is a WordPress plugin that extends Gravity Forms with advanced email domain validation, spam filtering, minimum character length enforcement, and spam prediction capabilities.
+It allows you to restrict or allow form submissions based on email domains, block spam entries using WordPress’s Disallowed Comment Keys, enforce minimum lengths for text fields, and predict future spam based on terms and phrases from past spam submissions.

 ## Features

 ### Email Domain Validator
 - **Restrict Domains**: Limit submissions to specific domains or ban specific domains.
-- **Multiple Forms**: Apply validation to one or more Gravity Forms by specifying Form IDs.
+- **Multiple Forms & Fields**: Apply validation to one or more Gravity Forms and their fields via a mapping interface.
 - **Custom Messages**: Set a custom validation message or hide it entirely for silent failure.
 - **Flexible Configuration**: Choose between "Limit" (whitelist) or "Ban" (blacklist) modes.

+### Minimum Character Length
+- **Enforce Length**: Set a minimum character requirement for selected text fields.
+- **Field Mapping**: Apply to specific text fields within configured forms.
+- **Customizable**: Enable/disable and set the minimum length (default: 5 characters).

 ### Spam Filter
 - **Disallowed Keys Integration**: Uses WordPress’s Disallowed Comment Keys to flag spam entries.